 5. The Holy Spirit indwells every believer (1 Corinthians 6:19), is the Seal of eternal salvation (Ephesians 1:13, 4:30), and fills (or controls) every believer who yields (Ephesians 5:18).

-7. The Holy Spirit empowers every believer to convey a witness for Christ in the world (Acts 1:8) and thrusts Christian workers into various parts of the world (Acts 13:2-4; Acts 8:39-40).
+7. The Holy Spirit empowers every believer to convey a witness for Christ in the world (Acts 1:8), calling and sending Christian workers into various parts of the world for ministry and witness (Acts 13:2-4; Acts 8:39-40).

 1. Angels are created beings (Psalm 148:2-5; Colossians 1:16); some of which serve God (Matthew 26:53; Hebrews 1:14) and others of which have sinned (2 Peter 2:4), are called demons (James 2:19), and serve Satan (Mark 3:22; Revelation 12:7), who himself is a fallen angel (Ezekiel 28:14-15; Isaiah 14:13-15).